nicunursekatie/taskmanager-2/deploy-trigger.md

 - Enhanced UI with better styling, gradients, and effects
 - Improved project cards with progress indicators, better task organization, and visual cues for due dates
 - Made project cards more compact and information-dense
-- Fixed due date timezone issue that caused dates to appear one day early
+- Fixed due date timezone issue that caused dates to display incorrectly

 Deployment triggered on: 2025-05-10